 4310 Social Services to Minorities.
-(3-0) Exploration of the roots of minority social work practice and the quality of present day social work with minorities.
+(3-0) This undergraduate elective course explores social work with minorities focusing on knowledge and skills necessary for effective, ethical practice with women and ethnic minorities.
+Prerequisites: SOWK 1350 or instructor consent.
+Exploration of the roots of minority social work practice and the quality of present day social work with minorities.
 Primary focus is on knowledge and skills necessary for effective practice with women and selected ethnic minorities of the Southwest (African Americans, Hispanics, Native Americans).
 Prerequisites: SOWK 1350 or consent of instructor.
+(MC)

 4315 Child Welfare.
-(3-0) An analytical consideration of the various child welfare services available to children in their own homes, in substitute care, and through the community.
-The aspects of protective services, including neglect and abuse, day care, homemaker services, interpersonal counseling, and financial assistance are explored in terms of the role of the child welfare practitioner.
+(3-0) This undergraduate elective course analyzes child welfare services available to abused and neglected children in their own homes, in substitute care, and through the community, emphasizing social work intervention with children and their families.
+An analytical consideration of the various child welfare services available to children in their own homes, in substitute care, and through the community.
+The aspects of protective services, including neglect and abuse, day care, homemaker services, interpersonal courseling, and financial assistance are explored in terms of the role of the child welfare practitioner.

 4318 Social Work and Health Care.
-(3-0) This elective course provides a generalist view of social work practice in the fields of mental and public health.
+(3-0) This undergraduate elective course provides a generalist view of social work practice in mental health and public health, considering the social problems that affect health care, and ethical and effective intervention strategies and service delivery systems.
+This elective course provides a generalist view of social work practice in the fields of mental and public health.
 It targets social problems impacting health care, intervention strategies and social service delivery.

-4320 Social Work with the Aging.
-(3-0) A comprehensive introduction to social problems affecting the elderly, intervention strategies, and service delivery systems.
+4320 Social Work with the AgingOlder Adults.
+(3-0) This undergraduate elective gives a comprehensive introduction to contemporary social problems, values, and issues affecting older adults, and effective and ethical intervention strategies and service delivery systems.
+A comprehensive introduction to social problems affecting the elderly, intervention strategies, and service delivery systems.
 Contemporary social issues are examined with the context of societal values and ethical implications for generalist practice.

 4355 Policy Practice.
-(3-0) This course is an overview of social policy and legislation and the processes of influencing them.
+(3-0) This course is an overview of social policy and legislation and the processes of influencing public policy.
+It links policy with a broad range of social work service areas.
+Prerequisites: SOWK 1350 and 2375 or instructor consent.
+This course is an overview of social policy and legislation and the processes of influencing them.
 Attention to a range of social work service areas and the work of influencing public policy.

 4356 Professionalism in Social Work.
-(3-0) A preparation for entering employment as a professional social worker.
+(3-0) This course builds skills in self-presentation, in taking responsibility for personal and professional growth, in learning professional behaviors in organizations, and in presenting court testimony.
+Prerequisite: SOWK 3425 or instructor consent.
+A preparation for entering employment as a professional social worker.
 This course includes skills in presentation of self, taking responsibility for personal and professional growth, and learning appropriate behaviors in the organizational context.
 Prerequisite: SOWK 3425 or permission of instructor.

 4360 Directed Study in Social Work.
-(3-0) A one-semester course of independent reading and study, individual instructional and discussion sessions, and individual projects.
+(3-0) This one-semester undergraduate course highlights individualized reading, independent study and projects, and guided instruction.
+It is offered to superior students by the professor's invitation and with the consent of the BSW Coordinator.
+This course may not be repeated for credit.
+A one-semester course of independent reading and study, individual instructional and discussion sessions, and individual projects.
 Open to superior students by invitation of the professor and with the consent of the director of social work.
 This course may not be repeated for credit.